bitst0rm-pub/Formatter/README.md

 This is a one-command/one-keybinding feature.
 Both the app and context menu will now indicate whether a current folder is ready for Formatter with a new item: `Auto Format File`

 ## Per-project Formatting

+Project-specific formatting can be configured using 3 methods in the following order:

+- User project config dotfile.
+- Third-party plugin project config dotfile.
+- Sublime Text project config file (`.sublime-project`)

+1. **User project config dotfile**:

+This file is actually the config file you specify in the `"config_path"` setting, but renamed and placed in the root folder of your project.<br />
+The naming pattern should follow: `.sf` + `uid` + `rc`<br />
+For example: `.sfautopep8rc` (`sf` = Sublime Formatter)

+2. **Third-party plugin project config dotfile**:

+This refers to common dotfiles used by popular plugins, such as `.prettierrc`, `.clang-format`, etc.

+3. **Sublime Text project config file**:

 Formatter is able to add and override any setting on per-project basis using `.sublime-project` files.<br />
 You might want to restart Sublime Text to apply the changes to the `.sublime-project` file.